nmeans/deployflow/README.markdown

 Credits
 -------

-Heavily inspired by Josh Nichols' [capistrano-gitflow](https://github.com/technicalpickles/capistrano-gitflow)
+Heavily inspired by and some code from Josh Nichols' [capistrano-gitflow](https://github.com/technicalpickles/capistrano-gitflow), which was in turn inspired by Alan Pinstein's [git-deployment](https://github.com/apinstein/git-deployment).

 Copyright
 ---------

-Copyright (c) 2011 Nickolas Means.
-See LICENSE.txt for further details.
+Copyright (c) 2011 Nickolas Means / ActiveProspect, Inc. See LICENSE.txt for further details.